 \section{Introduction}

-Predictive algorithms for recidivism risk assessment are widely used at multiple stages in the criminal justice process, including bail hearings, parole reviews, and sentencing \cite{barnes, desmarais}.
-These approaches have attracted controversy due to several ethical concerns, including a lack of transparency and a propensity towards punitive measures against minorities.
-In particular, it is reported that designing an equitable, race-blind system is fundamentally challenging due to the possibility of inherent biases in the data, as well as the potential that apparently unrelated but implicitly insidious features will serve as proxies for race \cite{prince}.

-In 2016, ProPublica published an investigation of the privately-developed COMPAS risk assessment program, which has used an elaborate 137-item questionnaire to evaluate over a million defendants since 1998 \cite{angwin}.
-The study and ensuing debate were focused on racial bias in the program's risk scores \cite{chouldechova}.
+Algorithms for recidivism risk assessment are widely used in criminal justice adjudications across the world, including bail hearings, parole reviews, and sentencing \citep{barnes2012classifying, tollenaar_which_2013, desmarais_performance_2016}.
+This practice garnered significant public attention in 2016 following ProPublica's investigation of the privately-developed COMPAS program, which has used an elaborate 137-item questionnaire to evaluate over a million defendants' risk of recidivism since 1998 \citep{angwin2016machine}.
+The study and ensuing debate mainly highlighted racial disparities in the program's risk scores, though follow-up research showed that ProPublica may have misestimated the extent of algorithmic bias \citep{chouldechova_fair_2016, rudin_age_2020}.

 However, regardless of race, it was found that COMPAS's predictions tended to be inaccurate.
-The program achieved a benchmarked accuracy of 65.4$\%$, but with the same dataset, Dressel and Farid showed that regression analysis based only on age and prior convictions achieved an accuracy of 66.8\% \cite{dressel}.
-This result demonstrated that COMPAS's elaborate modeling provided only marginal benefit, casting "significant doubt on the entire effort of algorithmic recidivism prediction."
-Other studies have similarly demonstrated that due to inherent noise in the recidivism prediction domain, sophisticated techniques often fail to outperform traditional methods such as regression and linear discriminant analysis (LDA) \cite{tollenaar}.
+For the binary classification task of whether offenders would recidivate, the program's benchmarked accuracy was 65.4$\%$, but with the same data, a two-variable regression based only on age and prior convictions achieved an accuracy of 66.8\%, casting ``significant doubt on the entire effort of algorithmic recidivism prediction'' \citep{dressel_accuracy_2018}.
+Several other studies have similarly demonstrated that due to inherent noise in the recidivism domain, sophisticated machine learning techniques often fail to outperform simple regression models \citep{liu_comparison_2011, tollenaar_which_2013, wang_pursuit_2023}.

-We submit that algorithm-assisted analysis of recidivism should expand its focus beyond risk assessment to explore the more fundamental question of \emph{how the determinants of recidivism can be identified and addressed}.
-A significant body of scholarship in sociology and criminology has aimed to qualitatively assess the root causes of recidivism, but prior applications of machine learning in this area have been limited.
-Reframing the problem in the manner posed allows for modern statistical techniques to be applied, but with a focus on supporting preventative social services through reliable and actionable results, rather than making post hoc predictions which can only exacerbate incarceration.